+The training will be prepared to be highly interactive with the participants in order to assure input from participating countries and their engagement in the guidelines process.
 The trainees will be representatives of national governments (environment and industry related), private sector (e.g. associations of industrialists) and civil society organizations from North Africa, Middle East and Western Balkans.

-Deliverables Activity 2:
+Deliverables Activity 3: